 In the fascinating world of physics, expansion is a phenomenon that occurs in various materials when they experience changes in temperature.
-One type of expansion is volume expansion, which refers to the increase in the volume of a substance as it is heated.
+Volume expansion is a form of thermal expansion that describes the increase in a substance’s overall volume when its temperature rises.

 Volume Expansion and its Reasons: